- Schools Environmental Education – Integrated Catchment Management Programme

 - Supporting the Young Scientist competition

-As part of our GeoparkLIFE project we are looking to raise environmental awareness among students in the Geopark region.
-Working with Dr. Tiernan Henry of the Earth and Ocean Sciences Department, and Dr. Gesche Kindermann of the Centre for Environmental Science in NUI Galway we have begun a project with the transition year students of Mary Immaculate Secondary School Lisdoonvarna that looks at the integrated management of their local water.
+As part of our GeoparkLIFE project we were looking to raise environmental awareness among students in the Geopark region.
+Working with Dr. Tiernan Henry of the Earth and Ocean Sciences Department, and Dr. Gesche Kindermann of the Centre for Environmental Science in NUI Galway we undertook a project with the transition year students of Mary Immaculate Secondary School Lisdoonvarna that looked at the integrated management of their local water.

-The transition year students have named their project Uisce Aille and are exploring and mapping the natural and built environment underlying the Aille River Catchment.
+The transition year students named their project Uisce Aille and explored and mapped the natural and built environment underlying the Aille River Catchment.
 In simple terms a catchment is the area of land contributing to a river, lake or other waterbody.
 Water is vital not just for our health but for the health of our ecosystems, the community and local economies.
 Because water is so integral to our wellbeing it is essential to know how it moves through the landscape, from the highest point and all along its route to the sea, be that through ground or on land.

-The programme is being delivered by Gráinne Barron an MSc research student at NUIG and includes contributions from Tracy Duffy, Environment section Clare County Council, Dr. Eamon Doyle, Geopark Geologist, Colin Bunce of the Burren Outdoor Education Centre and Sonja O’Brien of the Boghill Centre, Kilfenora.
+The programme was delivered by Gráinne Barron an MSc research student at NUIG and includes contributions from Tracy Duffy, Environment section Clare County Council, Dr. Eamon Doyle, Geopark Geologist, Colin Bunce of the Burren Outdoor Education Centre and Sonja O’Brien of the Boghill Centre, Kilfenora.

-The students will be presenting their project to local community groups early in 2017 where they will detail the catchment, the methods they used to characterise it and the benefits inherent in engaging in its management.
-The students have also entered the project into the UNESCO Young Environmentalist Awards.
+The students presented their project to local community groups early in 2017 where they detailed the catchment, the methods they used to characterise it and the benefits inherent in engaging in its management.
+The students also entered the project into the UNESCO Young Environmentalist Awards.

-The GeoparkLIFE project will develop an educational toolkit for this Integrated Catchment Management project to enable other second level schools in Ireland and in Europe run this important environmental education project with their students.
+The GeoparkLIFE project developed an educational toolkit for this Integrated Catchment Management project to enable other second level schools in Ireland and in Europe run this important environmental education project with their students.
 Integrated catchment is increasingly being seen as essential to successful water management.

 The Burren & Cliffs of Moher Geopark has engaged with the Brothers of Charity, Ennis and local walking and heritage guide Tony Kirby to run a pilot project to open up the Burren landscape for people with physical and intellectual disabilities.